-I confirm that reopening plan(s) address the following, consistent with guidance from the California Department of Public Health and the local health department: ☐ Stable group structures (where applicable): How students and staff will be kept in stable groups with fixed membership that stay together for all activities (e.g., instruction, lunch, recess) and minimize/avoid contact with other groups or individuals who are not part of the stable group.
-Please provide specific information regarding: How many students and staff will be in each planned stable, group structure?
+I confirm that reopening plan(s) address the following, consistent with guidance from the California Department of Public Health and the local health department:

+□ Stable group structures (where applicable): How students and staff will be kept in stable groups with fixed membership that stay together for all activities (e.g., instruction, lunch, recess) and minimize/avoid contact with other groups or individuals who are not part of the stable group.

+Please provide specific information regarding:

+How many students and staff will be in each planned stable, group structure?
 (If planning more than one type of group, what is the minimum and maximum number of students and staff in the groups?)

 If you have departmentalized classes, how will you organize staff and students in stable groups?

-If you have electives, how will you prevent or minimize in-person contact for members of different stable groups? ☐ Entrance, Egress, and Movement Within the School: How movement of students, staff, and parents will be managed to avoid close contact and/or mixing of cohorts. ☐ Face Coverings and Other Essential Protective Gear: How CDPH's face covering requirements will be satisfied and enforced for staff and students. ☐ Health Screenings for Students and Staff: How students and staff will be screened for symptoms of COVID-19 and how ill students or staff will be separated from others and sent home immediately. ☐ Healthy Hygiene Practices: The availability of handwashing stations and hand sanitizer, and how their safe and appropriate use will be promoted and incorporated into routines for staff and students.
+If you have electives, how will you prevent or minimize in-person contact for members of different stable groups?

+□ Entrance, Egress, and Movement Within the School: How movement of students, staff, and parents will be managed to avoid close contact and/or mixing of cohorts.

+□ Face Coverings and Other Essential Protective Gear: How CDPH's face covering requirements will be satisfied and enforced for staff and students.

+□ Health Screenings for Students and Staff: How students and staff will be screened for symptoms of COVID-19 and how ill students or staff will be separated from others and sent home immediately.

+□ Healthy Hygiene Practices: The availability of handwashing stations and hand sanitizer, and how their safe and appropriate use will be promoted and incorporated into routines for staff and students.

 □ Identification and Tracing of Contacts: Actions that staff will take when there is a confirmed case.
-Confirm that the school(s) have designated staf persons to support contact tracing, such as creation and submission of lists of exposed students and staff to the local health department and notification of exposed persons.
-Each school must designate a person for the local health department to contact about COVID-19. ☐ Physical Distancing: How for physical distancing of s w space and routines will be arranged to allow tudents and staff.
-Please provide the planne students in classrooms. d maximum and minimum distance between Maximum: feet feet.
-If this is less than 6 feet, please explain why a minimum of at least 6 feet. • r Education: How staff will be trained and families pplication and enforcement of the plan. who have symptoms of CC COVID-19 will be rapidly te ool officials will ensure that students and staff DVID-19 or have been exposed to someone with sted and what instructions they will be given s.
-Below, please describe any planned periodic cadence. differ by tier: Tier yellow & orange-monthl asymptomatic testing, when Testing of Students: How have symptoms of COVID- COVID-19 will be rapidly te y asymptomatic testing, tier red & purple bi-weekly case rates>14 weekly asymptomatic testing school officials will ensure that students who 19 or have been exposed to someone with ested and what instructions they will be given is.
-Below, please describe any planned periodic ing cadence.
-Planned student testing co dence.
+Confirm that the school(s) have designated staff persons to support contact tracing, such as creation and submission of lists of exposed students and staff to the local health department and notification of exposed persons.
+Each school must designate a person for the local health department to contact about COVID-19.

+□ Physical Distancing: How space and routines will be arranged to allow for physical distancing of students and staff.

+Please provide the planned maximum and minimum distance between students in classrooms.

+Maximum: feet

+Minimum: feet.
+If this is less than 6 feet, please explain why it is not possible to maintain a minimum of at least 6 feet.

+□ Staff Training and Family Education: How staff will be trained and families will be educated on the application and enforcement of the plan.

+□ Testing of Staff: How school officials will ensure that students and staff who have symptoms of COVID-19 or have been exposed to someone with COVID-19 will be rapidly tested and what instructions they will be given while waiting for test results.
+Below, please describe any planned periodic asymptomatic staff testing cadence.

+Staff asymptomatic testing cadence.
+Please note if testing cadence will differ by tier:

+Tier yellow & orange-monthly asymptomatic testing, tier red & purple bi-weekly asymptomatic testing, when case rates>14 weekly asymptomatic testing Testing of Students: How school officials will ensure that students who have symptoms of COVID-19 or have been exposed to someone with COVID-19 will be rapidly tested and what instructions they will be given while waiting for test results.
+Below, please describe any planned periodic asymptomatic student testing cadence.

+Planned student testing cadence.
 Please note if testing cadence will differ by tier: